Volunteer with the ISSS

 Awards Adjudication Committee

-The Awards Adjudication Committee consists of six (6) members responsible for collecting, reviewing, and awarding Professional Development Grants and Scholarships to Science students.
-This is an excellent opportunity for students to gain knowledge of granting application and scholarship application procedures, as well as how funding decisions are made.
+The Awards Adjudication Committee consists of six (6) members meeting at least four times a year for collecting, reviewing, and awarding Professional Development Grants and Scholarships to undergraduates.
+Members are required to be independent and able to make disinterest decisions.
+This is an excellent opportunity for students to recognize the excellent achievement of their peers, to gain knowledge of granting application, scholarship application procedures and how funding decisions are made.

 Are you financially responsible?
-As a member of the finance committee, you’ll be involved with reviewing the ISSS’s use of funds and project proposals while ensuring that the ISSS is efficient and sustainable.
-The Finance Committee evaluates new projects proposed to the ISSS on the basis of their fiscal responsibility and effectiveness in furthering the ISSS mandate.
-Committee members read project proposals and discuss them at meetings every two weeks.
-If you are interested in guiding how the ISSS spends your money, please apply!
+As a member of the finance committee, you’ll be involved with reviewing the ISSS’ use of funds and project proposals while ensuring that the ISSS is efficient and sustainable.
+The Finance Committee evaluates new projects proposed to the ISSS by their fiscal responsibility and effectiveness in furthering the ISSS mandate.
+Committee members read project proposals and discuss them at bi-weekly meetings.
+If you are interested in guiding how the ISSS spends your money, look no more!

 Public Relations Team